A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 Accuracy is often the most used statistic for measuring algorithm performance.
 However, other measures (accuracy, recall, and F1-score) were utilized by researchers to evaluate their investigations.
-For instance, J. Xu et al. \cite{Xu2019} and T. Liu et al. \cite{Liu2020} evaluated their models using accuracy, precision, recall, and F1-score.
-In contrast, A. Kumar and G. Garg \cite{Kumar2019} evaluated the efficacy of their model using an accuracy metric, while T. Zhu et al. \cite{Zhu2022} employed both accuracy and F1-score for performance assessment.
+For instance, Xu et al. \cite{Xu2019} and Liu et al. \cite{Liu2020} evaluated their models using accuracy, precision, recall, and F1-score.
+In contrast, Kumar and Garg \cite{Kumar2019} evaluated the efficacy of their model using an accuracy metric, while Zhu et al. \cite{Zhu2022} employed both accuracy and F1-score for performance assessment.